llooker/segment_marketing_attribution/README.md

 ### Block Structure (Explores)
 * **Campaign Attribution**: The Campaign Attribution explore takes four distinct views - sessions, events, users, and spend - to provide a holistic view on campaign performance.
 This explore is an extension of the Event Analytics by Segment block, and is based on both the standard Segment web tracking schema (tracks, pages, etc.), as well as Facebook Ads and Google AdWords data piped in through Segment.

-### Block Structure (Views)
+### Block Structure (PDTs)
-* **session_campaign_mapping**: This view takes each session and assigns it a campaign and channel through which the session was entered, along with total revenue during each session.
+* **session_campaign_mapping**: This PDT takes each session and assigns it a campaign and channel through which the session was entered, along with total revenue during each session.
-* **user_campaign_facts**: This view associates each visitor ID with a visitor's acquisition channel and campaign (i.e. first touch), and the campaign / channel that triggered any given user session's previous session (i.e. last touch).
+* **user_campaign_facts**: This PDT associates each visitor ID with a visitor's acquisition channel and campaign (i.e. first touch), and the campaign / channel that triggered any given user session's previous session (i.e. last touch).
-* **daily_campaign_spend**: This view standardizes campaign cost across channels (Google AdWords and Facebook Ads by default) as total spend by date.
+* **daily_campaign_spend**: This PDT standardizes campaign cost across channels (Google AdWords and Facebook Ads by default) as total spend by date.

 ### Required Customization